-11. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc., described Dr. Nagel as a "noted computer scientist" for his groundbreaking work-work that led to the inventions disclosed in the patents-in-suit.
+11. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc., Founder of Digits Corporation, and Executive Vice President and Chief Technology Officer of InfoSafe Systems, Inc.7 Publications including Fortune Magazine and ComputerWorld described Dr. Nagel as a "noted computer scientist" for his groundbreaking work8-work that led to the inventions disclosed in the patents-in-suit.